 Also known as Coralfishes, Bannerfishes, Pennant Coralfish, Unicorn Pennant Coralfish, Masked Coachman, Horned Coachman and Three-banded Bullfish.

 They feed on tentacles of featherdusters, Christmas-tree worms, benthic invertebrates.

 Length - 23cm

 Depth - 2-30m

-Butterflyfish and angelfish are members of the bristletooth family (Chaetodontidae) they have very fine hairlike teeth that enable them to pick out small organisms inaccessible to most other fish for eating.
+Butterflyfishes have very fine hair like teeth that enable them to pick out small organisms inaccessible to most other fish for eating.

-Butterflyfishes thrive on a diet of coral polyps, tentacles of featherdusters and Christmas-tree worms.
-As these food sources all zap back into their shells the butterflyfishes need to be able to hover motionless while picking at the coral and to dart swiftly over short distances to get the worm before it retracts.
+They thrive mainly on a diet of coral polyps, tentacles of featherdusters and Christmas-tree worms.
+As these food sources all zap back into their shells, butterflyfishes need to be able to hover motionless while picking at the coral and to dart swiftly over short distances to get the worm before it retracts.
 They do this by using their Pectoral fins as oars to brake, sprint, turn and even reverse.